Committees and Reporting Bodies. Composition, functioning and types

 |Nacionalista en el Senado Junts per Catalunya-Coaliación Canaria/Partido Nacionalista Canario||1|

 |Izquierda Confederal (Adelante Andalucía, Més per Mallorca, Compromís, Más Madrid y Catalunya en Comú Podem)||1|

 An exception to this rule occurs in the following cases:

-On the other hand, the Joint Committees (Agreement of the Bureaus of the Congress of Deputies and of the Senate dated April 26th, 2018, amending the Agreement of the Bureaus of the Congress of Deputies and of the Senate dated September 27th and 28th, 2016, on the composition of the Congress-Senate Joint Committees) currently comprises 39 Members of Parliament, with the following distribution among the Parliamentary Groups:
+On the other hand, the Joint Committees (Agreement of the Bureaus of the Congress of Deputies and of the Senate dated July 25, 2019, on the composition of the Joint Commissions Congress-Senate) currently comprises 37 Members of Parliament, with the following distribution among the Parliamentary Groups:

 The members of the various Committees each elect a Bureau, comprising a President, two Vice-Presidents and two Secretaries (article 53 of the Standing Orders of the Senate).
 The exceptions are the General Committee on Self-governing Communities which has another two Secretaries (article 55 of the Standing Orders of the Senate) and the Nominations Committee, which does not have a Bureau and is chaired by the Speaker of the Senate.